By ALICE NACHILEMBE

-The Nchanga Motor Sport led John Mwee has titles of the circuit while the community fighting the Mwee executive is questioning how Mwee got titles for the same public property.
+The Nchanga Motor Sport led by John Mwee has titles of the circuit while the community fighting the Mwee executive is questioning how Mwee got titles for the same public property.

-Mr Mutakela told Chingola Resident Magistrate Stephen Mabona that his office had received a letter signed Douglas White 42, of Riverside requesting the Council to help in conducting the elections as the terms office for the then executive had expired.
+Mr Mutakela told Chingola Resident Magistrate Stephen Mabona that his office had received a letter signed by Douglas White 42, of Riverside requesting the Council to help in conducting the elections as the terms office for the then executive had expired.

 He said that his office advised in a letter to White that there is need for them to resolve the issues at hand as they were two committees all clamming to be members of the club.

 White, Mbachi Ngwira 31, also of Riverside and Reams Mabvuto 31, of Flat.
-2 Mkushi Road have been dragged to court the Mwee Executive for forgery, uttering forged documents and also hosting a sports event at the circuit without lawful authority.
+2 Mkushi Road have been dragged to court by the Mwee Executive for forgery, uttering forged documents and also hosting a sports event at the circuit without lawful authority.